adrianhall/adrianhall.github.io/_posts/2022/2022-09-01-blazor-wasm-aad-auth-part-1.md

     .AddMicrosoftIdentityWebApi(builder.Configuration.GetSection("AzureAd"));
 ```

 This loads the `AzureAd` configuration (which is combined from the `appsettings.json` and the secrets manager) and then adds authentication services to the backend service.
 To actually use this, I need to add authentication and authorization support in the web request pipeline.
-Still in `Program.cs`, add the following right above the `app.UseRouting()` line:
+Still in `Program.cs`, add the following right below the `app.UseRouting()` line:

 ``` csharp
 app.UseAuthentication();
 app.UseAuthorization();
 ```

+> Note that you must put the `UseAuthorization()` line BELOW `UseRouting()`.

 ## Step 5: Add the IHttpContextAccessor service